ddwalk77/FDIP/README.md

 likely to increase.
 However, evaluating incidents at that level of specificity is time consuming which was also a limitation of this project as there is a wide array of specific incident types to examine.
-It is also noted that the initial level of specificity was not intended to be to that level of detail.
+It is also noted that the initial level of specificity for this project was not intended to be to that level of detail.

 ## References
 [1] enactdev: ny new york zip codes, https://github.com/OpenDataDE/